The Grand Canyon Chiang Mai Waterpark

 What to do at the waterpark

 The central feature of the park is the inflatable obstacle course in the middle of the water.
 This is similar to the courses on the TV show Wipeout, and it’s really fun to play on with friends.
-You’ll climb, jump, swim, fall, and bounce your way along, and have huge smiles plastered on your faces the whole way.
+You’ll climb, jump, swim, fall, slide, and bounce your way along, and have huge smiles plastered on your faces the whole way.
 It’s seriously tiring though, so take some breaks to eat, chill out, sunbathe, and check out the park’s other amenities.

 - Wakeboarding – The Grand Canyon has a cable-tow wakeboarding area.
 You start from a platform that makes it much easier than beginning in the water behind a boat.
 The cable goes back and forth in a straight line, so you have to make a circle at the end around the buoy markers to basically make a 180-degree turn.
 It can be hard to get this at first, but it’s still pretty fun to try.
 This costs 450-550 Baht extra (see pricing chart below).
 If you’re okay with paying that, you’ll have fun.
 For a better place to learn and spend a day wakeboarding for a better price, check out our guide to Taco Lake Wakeboarding in Bangkok.

 - Ziplining – The waterpark has two zip lines that cover a total of 400 meters across the water below.
 We’re often distrustful of the safety of things like this in Thailand, but they seem professional here and they use quality hardware and harnesses.
-Included in entrance price
+Included in the entrance price

 - Kids play area – Some shallow pools with small waterslides where kids can play safely.
 These are actual chlorinated swimming pools with clear water, as opposed to the murky green water of the quarry.
-Included in entrance price
+Included in the entrance price

 - Waterslides – The Chiang Mai Grand Canyon does have a few waterslides, the highest of which are 10 meters.
-Included in entrance price
+Included in the entrance price

 - Food and drink – There is a food court area here with pretty good Thai and foreign food for reasonable prices.
 There is also a coffee shop, and you can buy beer and alcohol as well.